Common tennis betting mistakes (and how to avoid them)

 Grounding the article's advice in this kind of data is the whole point of TennisPredictor: it's not about guessing better, it's about systematically avoiding structural errors that the numbers keep punishing.

-Conclusion: Turn mistakes into a sustainable edge
+Conclusion: turn mistakes into a sustainable edge

 By recognizing these patterns in your own behavior and aligning your decisions with the same principles we use inside TennisPredictor, you move closer to betting like an analyst instead of a fan.
 Combine disciplined bankroll management with model-guided probabilities and a healthy respect for variance, and your tennis betting becomes less about emotion—and much more about sustainable, repeatable edge.